 - Complications: abscess, stone formation, carcinoma of the diverticulum (rare)

-- Double-balloon positive-pressure urethrography: a special catheter seals the urethra with a double balloon, contrast media can be injected via a separate channel to fill the diverticula.
+- Double-balloon positive-pressure urethrography or VCUG: facultative imaging with lateral or oblique images, a special catheter seals the urethra with a double-balloon and contrast media can be injected via a separate channel to fill the diverticulum.

 Treatment of Female Urethral Diverticula